sdalley137/ovdc-snap/README.md

 Building a snap requires the (snap) packages "snapcraft" and "multipass".

 The heart of a snap project is the snapcraft.yaml configuration file.
 It's sort-of like a powerful super-make configuration language.
-The tool that runs on it is the "snapcraft" command, which is like a super-make to generate the snap from it.
+The tool that runs on it is the `snapcraft` command, which is like a super-make to generate the snap from it.
 Previous builds are cached, so it only rebuilds what it needs to.

-"multipass" is used mostly under the bonnet to run the snap development environment as a virtual machine with a clean development environment with only the items spelled out in snapcraft.yaml in it.
+'multipass' is used mostly under the bonnet to run the snap development environment as a virtual machine with a clean development environment with only the items spelled out in snapcraft.yaml in it.
+The first time snapcraft is run, by default it will use `multipass` as build machine (there are other options), installing it if it's not already there.

+This is a good intro to the process in general: https://ubuntu.com/tutorials/create-your-first-snap .

 Since OVDC is java-based, I also referred to https://snapcraft.io/blog/building-a-java-snap-by-example .